maishiroma/Project_KDD/Documentation/EnemyAI.md

 - `Move Speed`: Determines how fast the enemy moves around.
 - `Attack Power`: How much damage does this enemy do when colliding with the player
 - `Start Facing Left`: By default, the enemy will move to the right.
 When toggled, this forces the enemy to move left instad.
 This MUST be toggled at the start of the enemy's creation.
 It will _**not work**_ when the game has already been started.
+- `Can Be Inhaled`: Can this enemy be inhaled by the player?
 - `Move Set Distance`: By default, the enemy will continuously move in one direction until it hits a wall or another enemy, then it will change direction.
 When toggled, the enemy will move in one direction for `turnTime` seconds before automatically turning around.
 - `Turn Time`: This works in cotangent with `Move Set Distance` in that this is the number of seconds it takes for the enemy to turn around.
 If `Move Set Distance` is off, this does nothing.
 - `Can Fly`: By default, enemies cannot move upwards.
 When toggled on, this allows for the enemy to move upwards as well as side to side.